The physical placement of BAPI outdoor temperature and humidity sensors depends on its application.

 If the outside air is being used for economizing, the sensor should be placed close to the economizer damper without being in the air draft.
 If the economizer damper is on the roof, the sensor should be on the roof.
 If the economizer damper comes through the building wall, the sensor should be on the wall.
 If you want meteorological data, showing building occupants the outdoor weather conditions, mount the sensor on the side of building.

-Drill the mounting holes as shown in the sensor’s installation instructions.
+When mounting the sensor, drill the mounting holes as shown in the sensor’s installation instructions.
 The best practice is to mount the unit with the sensor probes pointing down at a minimum of four feet above the ground or roof.
 Four feet isolates the sensor from any water puddles that would cause erroneous readings.

 Water is the enemy of building materials and electrical connections.
 Carefully seal everything to get a good watertight seal.
 Be sure to seal the box plugs, conduit and conduit fittings.